Can You Break A Hip And Not Know It? | Silent Danger Revealed

 Certain groups are more susceptible to breaking a hip without realizing it:

-- Elderly Individuals: Bone density decreases with age due to osteoporosis, making bones fragile and prone to fractures even with minor incidents.
+• Elderly Individuals: Bone density decreases with age, often because of osteoporosis, making bones more fragile and prone to fractures even with minor incidents.

-- Osteoporosis Patients: This condition weakens bone structure significantly.
-Fractures can occur spontaneously or from low-impact activities.
+• Osteoporosis Patients: This condition weakens bone structure significantly.
+Fractures can occur after low-impact falls or minor twisting movements.

-- Those on Long-term Steroid Therapy: Steroids can weaken bones over time.
+• Those on Long-term Steroid Therapy: Steroids can weaken bones over time and increase fracture risk.

-- Individuals with Cognitive Impairment: Dementia patients might not communicate discomfort effectively or recognize injury symptoms.
+• Individuals with Cognitive Impairment: People with dementia or similar conditions might not communicate discomfort effectively or recognize injury symptoms clearly.

 Recognizing these risk factors helps caregivers and healthcare providers monitor vulnerable individuals closely for subtle signs of hip injury.